rbsantos-code/new-portfolio/README.md

 # new-portfolio

 ## Purpose
-* My goal is showcase my front-end skills that I have learned and create a portfolio that we reflect my ability to design and sharemy accomplishments.
+* My goal is showcase my front-end skills that I have learned and create a portfolio that we reflect my ability to design and share my accomplishments.

 ## Table of Contents
 * [Goals](#Goals)